-The data acquired from the Eagle Ford project are strain rate measurements of the microseismic wavefields.
-Noise suppression steps are applied to remove the characteristic DAS noises (Ellmauthaler et al., 2017; Binder et al., 2020).
-These include applying a median filter across neighboring channels to remove optical fading and subtracting the median trace of the vertical DAS section to remove the common-mode noise.
+DAS section to remove the common-mode noise.
 We then integrate the strain rate data in time to obtain strain measurements.
-A 4 Hz high-pass filter is applied to each strain trace to remove low-frequency background noise.
+A 4-Hz highpass filter is applied to each strain trace to remove low-frequency background noise.
 We compare the strain rate and strain profiles of an example microseismic record in Figure 1.
 The direct P- and S-wave signals are clearly visible on a strain rate profile, which provides a rough estimate of event location and distance from the cable by fitting the hyperbolic curves.
-However, another signal is observed on the strain profile near the apex of the hyperbolic curves between the direct P- and S-wave arrivals, exhibiting a limited lateral extent from the apex and reversal of polarities about the apex.
+On the other hand, another signal is observed on the strain profile near the apex of the hyperbolic curves between the direct P- and S-wave arrivals, exhibiting limited lateral extent from the apex and reversal of polarities about the apex.
 In addition, this interesting signal shows a characteristic feature of a relatively long period with monotonically increasing (or decreasing) amplitude from P- to S-wave arrival.

-We interpret this special signal between P- and S-wave arrivals as the near-field signal of the total seismic wavefield emitted from a double-couple microseismic source, as we will show using the analytic expression of the seismic wavefield of a moment tensor point source.
-The near-field signal is a relatively lowfrequency signal that decays rapidly away from the source.
+We interpret this special signal between P- and S-wave arrivals as the near-field signal of the total seismic wavefield emitted from a double-couple microseismic source, as we show later using the analytic expression of the seismic wavefield of a moment tensor point source.
+The nearfield signal is a relatively low-frequency signal that decays rapidly away from the source.
 This signal is rarely reported in the microseismic literature due to the limitation of downhole observation methods prior to DAS.
-The fiberoptic cable installed in the deviated wellbore provides a means to make a close-up observation of this phenomenon with high spatial resolution.
+The fiber-optic cable installed in the deviated wellbore provides a means to make a close-up observation of this phenomenon with high spatial resolution.